'Worth killing over': How a plane mogul dodged US scrutiny | Taiwan News

 Asked again, he was more direct: "CIA."

-These ventures continued as federal investigators in the 1980s began looking into the collapse of a small bank in Kansas City, Kansas, part of a nationwide probe of financial institutions during the savings and loan crisis.
+These ventures continued as federal investigators in the 1980s began looking into the collapse of a small bank in Kansas City, Kansas, part of a nationwide investigation into financial institutions during the savings and loan crisis.
 The collapse drew questions because a lawyer suspected of Mafia connections was among its directors.

 Azima was a director, too, and owed the bank hundreds of thousands of dollars for outstanding loans to his airline.

-The investigation of Azima was stymied by higher-ups, who a prosecutor said offered no clear reason why.
+But the investigation of Azima was stymied by higher-ups, who offered no clear reason why.

-"It became apparent that we were not able to pursue prosecution of Azima," Lloyd Monroe, a prosecutor retired from the Justice Department's organized-crime task force in Kansas City, told the AP.
+"It became apparent that we were not able to pursue prosecution of Azima," Lloyd Monroe, a retired prosecutor with the Justice Department's organized-crime task force in Kansas City, told the AP.
 "It was a source of real tension."

-Azima later won multimillion-dollar contracts with the U.S. military.
-Before and after the 1991 Persian Gulf War, he had $30 million in deals to transport troops.
-A recent $8 billion contract to supply food to U.S. forces in Afghanistan saw him provide trucks to ship in the provisions, though paperwork never bore his name.

-It "does not mean any less involvement on my part," Azima wrote in an email.

-Now he's under scrutiny again by both Emirati and U.S. authorities over a planned hotel deal in Tbilisi in 2011.
+Now Azima is under scrutiny again by both Emirati and U.S. authorities over a planned hotel deal in Tbilisi in 2011.

 When the hotel's owner — the UAE sheikhdom of Ras al-Khaimah — was looking to sell, Azima stepped in to mediate a deal for three would-be Iranian buyers.
 Ras al-Khaimah, like Dubai, is one of the seven emirates that make up the UAE, a staunch U.S. ally on the Arabian Peninsula.

-Azima also disputes the allegations, saying Ras al-Khaimah knew details of the hotel deal.
-He has said the payment to the investment fund chief was above board and involved the separate sale of an aircraft.

-Meanwhile, the U.S. began looking into the hotel deal because the Iranians involved were later accused of helping Iran avoid sanctions over its nuclear program.

-The investigators earlier this year were considering whether Azima's activities in Georgia violated the U.S. Foreign Corrupt Practices Act, which makes it illegal to bribe foreign governments.
-Discussions about Azima focused partly on the hotel deal and numerous accounts he has at a Midwest bank, according to a person familiar with the discussions who spoke on condition of anonymity because the case was not public.
+Meanwhile, investigators this year considered whether Azima's activities in Georgia violated the U.S. Foreign Corrupt Practices Act, which makes it illegal to bribe foreign governments.
+Discussions about Azima focused partly on the hotel deal and numerous accounts he has at a Midwest bank, according to a person familiar with the discussions who spoke on condition of anonymity because the conversations were not to be made public.

-It is not known what the investigators concluded about Azima's activities.
+It is not known what the investigators decided about Azima's activities.
 The Justice Department declined to comment.

-Azima also filed his own lawsuit against Ras al-Khaimah in federal court in Washington, accusing it of taking advantage of, or orchestrating, the hacking of his emails.
+Azima also filed his own lawsuit against Ras al-Khaimah in federal court in Washington, accusing it of taking advantage of, or orchestrating, the hack of his emails.

-In court documents, the emirate has raised the possibility of other hacking suspects — including Russia, because of Azima's ties as a donor to the Clinton Foundation, to which he gave at least $250,000.
-Most of Azima's political donations have gone to Democratic candidates, but he also gave smaller sums to the Republican Party and its candidates.

 The email cache, which was leaked on the internet last year, brought to light other Azima ventures.

-Denx LLC was a private intelligence firm that also dealt in surveillance equipment, at one point pursuing a $725 million sale of intelligence and reconnaissance material to the United Arab Emirates.

-But the firm also devised a scheme, apparently on behalf of a Kuwaiti ruling family member, to install "new, bolder, more energetic leadership" in the Gulf nation.
+The firm devised a scheme, apparently on behalf of a Kuwaiti ruling family member, to install "new, bolder, more energetic leadership" in the Gulf nation.

-It planned to do so by fomenting protests in support of the unidentified client by tens of thousands of people in the streets, including by a "rent-a-crowd flash mob."
-It detailed a PR campaign to depict current government officials as mired in corruption and involved in helping Iran's nuclear program.

-Both Modell and Berntsen told the AP they knew nothing of the Kuwait plan, though an email address identified as Berntsen's in other correspondence sent Azima the PowerPoint deck of slides outlining it.

 "The stakes are very, very high ($30+ billion) and are easily worth killing over," it reads.